Scientific Name

 Origin

-Echeveria 'Domingo' is a hybrid created by Dick Wright in 1965 and results from a cross between Echeveria cante and Echeveria runyonii.
+Echeveria 'Domingo' is a hybrid created in 1965 by Dick Wright from a cross between Echeveria cante and Echeveria runyonii.

 Description

 Echeveria 'Domingo' is a beautiful succulent that forms large rosettes of powdery blue-green leaves with a hint of pink blushing at the margins.
-The rosettes grow up to 10 inches (25 cm) in diameter, solitary or producing few offsets.
+The rosettes can grow solitary or produce a few offsets and can reach a diameter of 10 inches (25 cm).

 The bell-shaped flowers are powdery salmon-pink with orange interiors and appear in clusters on leafy, branched stalks in summer.